sschmid/Entitas/README.md

 Module  | Content
 :-------|:-------
-Entitas | Contains the core classes Entitas.CodeGenerator | Contains the optional but highly recommended [code generator](#entitascodegenerator) Entitas.Unity | Contains the plugin based Entitas preferences panel for Unity Entitas.Unity.CodeGenerator | Plugs into the Entitas preferences panel and adds convenient menu items
+Entitas | Contains the complete ECS, basically everything you need to get started Entitas.CodeGenerator | Contains the optional but highly recommended [code generator](#entitascodegenerator) Entitas.Unity | Contains the plugin based Entitas preferences panel for Unity Entitas.Unity.CodeGenerator | Plugs into the Entitas preferences panel and adds convenient menu items